-Base Information Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2003 - 2019 Construction cost, Additions BoP Reference: 4.1.a Actual SAP FAMR: • Jemena VicHub Pipeline Pty Ltd (VicHub) The assets were aggregated by year, based on the year within the field 'Capitalisation date'.
-Asset additions would be understated to the extent that assets purchased in the past have since left the fixed asset register, either because they were replaced or disposed of.
+Base Information Population Approach Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2003 - 2021 Construction cost, Additions BoP Reference: 4.1.a Actual SAP FAMR: • Jemena VicHub Pipeline Pty Ltd (VicHub) The assets were aggregated by year, based on the year within the field 'Capitalisation date'.
 Mid-point Net Capital Expenditure Gross Up Capex additions and disposals for each year are escalated to a mid-year point to account for the return on capital for capital expenditure incurred during the year.
-Mid Point Gross Capex = Capex × (1 + Rate of Return percentage) 0.5 The Rate of Return percentage input calculation methodology is further explained below (refer to 'Rate of Return' item).
+Mid Point Gross Capex $= Capex \times (1 + Rate of Return percentage)^{0.5}$ The Rate of Return percentage input calculation methodology is further explained below (refer to 'Rate of Return' item).
 No material replacements or disposals over the life of the pipeline.
 Pipelines are a stable asset and it is reasonable to expect that there would be minimal disposals.
+Table 4.1: Recovered capital method - Pipeline Assets 2003 - 2021 Negative residual value BoP Reference: 4.1.b Estimate EGP Expert Engineering Report date updated for VicHub data Negative residual value is calculated as: $PV(Decommissioning)t = C{T_E} \times \frac{(1+i)^{T_D-T_E}}{(1+r)^{T_D-t}}$ Negative residual value is interpreted as the present value of the forecast decommissioning cost that

-&lt;sup>2 For all Estimates, refer to the following table explaining why estimates were required, steps taken to locate actual information, the basis for the estimate and why the estimate represents the best estimate possible and has been arrived at on a reasonable basis.
+For all Estimates, refer to the following table explaining why estimates were required, steps taken to locate actual information, the basis for the estimate and why the estimate represents the best estimate possible and has been arrived at on a reasonable basis.